bradyhouse/house/fiddles/jquery/fiddle-0073-FrameCookies/README.md

 ### Description

-Okay, so imagine you have web page that loaded into an iframe.
-And imagine, that the web page offers a deeplink feature that manages state via query string.
+Okay, so imagine you have web page that is loaded into an iframe.
+And imagine, that the web page offers a deeplink feature that manages state via query string parameters.
+User makes changes, and then can create a deeplink to the page that restores their changes using the values passed via the querystring -- standard stuff.
 However, the parent page, containing the child iframe, always resets the iframe to the original URL effectively breaking the deeplink functionality.
-Fiddle me that....
+In other words, there are no query string parameters. `Riddle me a fiddle!`

-My idea:  frame generated cookies.
+My idea:  Pass the parameters via cookie instead of querystring.
 Its a little complicated, but essentially here is the workflow:

 ![image](https://user-images.githubusercontent.com/2453457/53063756-e4c8b200-348a-11e9-9524-f88e0d4bb41c.png)